 Many actions that are done during the day, are related to the Mythical Dimension and are influenced by it.
 Some are not in complete control, like dream and vision, and some are done as part of our conscious activity.
 For example, the use of metaphor, symbolism, religious or spiritual thinking, ceremony and ritual, all form a connection to the Mythical Dimension, a connection which affects reality itself.

-Personification is the attribution of human qualities to objects, creatures, and beings that are not human.
-We Heterosophians, make use of the "symbolic personification" of essences or qualities that exist in the world, and represent them through objects in the ceremonial array.
+Personification is the attribution of "personhood" to things, creatures and entities, which are not human.
+Heterosophians make use of the "symbolic personification" of essences or qualities that exist in the world, and represent them through objects in the ritual array.
 We believe that through use and belief, abstract concepts gain power and influence over the course of history.
-Thus, the personification of such forces and the recognition of their actual influence, for ceremonial purposes, has the potential to contribute to the identification of the rational pagan with the objects of his ritual practice.
-The practitioner of Heterosophy is aware that personification has only metaphorical value, and does not define the humanized entity as real in an objective and independent manner.
-Assuming that our lives are a story, we tend to make characters out of elements that we find as important and meaningful in our story.
+Therefore, the personification of such forces and the recognition of their actual influence for ritual needs, has the effect of contributing to the identification of the heterosophian with the objects of his/her ritual practice.
+The practitioner of heterosophy is aware that the personification has only a metaphorical value, and there is no way to define the personified being as objectively and independently real.
+Assuming that our life is a story, we tend to make characters out of elements that we find as important and meaningful to our narrative.

-Basically, personification is our rational version of Animism.
-Animism is the belief that various elements in nature and the environment have a spirit or a soul.
-Since we do not believe in the soul as a separate object from the consciousness embedded in the body, but do believe in the power of suggestion and the effect of stories and imagination over our own reality and consciousness, we believe that personification, as a working tool, has a significant role in the life and ritual practice of the ratio-pagan.
+In conclusion, personification is the heterosophian version of animism.
+In general, animism is the belief that various elements in nature and the environment have consciousness, spirit or soul.
+Since we do not believe in the soul as an object separate from the consciousness that is embedded in the body, but do believe in the power of suggestion and in the influence of stories and imagination on reality and on our own consciousness, we believe that personification has a significant role in life and in the heterosophic ritual.

 Responsibility is a very significant value in the heterosophical thought.
 Since we tend to see deities as metaphorical entities and psychic faculties, rather than actual beings, the responsibility for a person's experiences, actions and beliefs, rests with him/her, exclusively.
 It is not for anyone to blame, but for the person himself/herself.
 Even when a person lacks a complete grasp of his/her experiences and destiny, since these are influenced by innumerable factors and accidental conditions that are not under his/her control, he/she must take responsibility for the actions and reactions he/she carries out.